cotsog/esp-new-sdk/README.md

 Note: build directories are named after the operating system, for example 'build-Cygwin'

-To clean the build system use the following commands
+To clean the build system use the following commands:
 ```bash
   make clean            # removes all build directories and <.installed-xxx> marker
   make purge            # removes additionally the source directories